youngkd/MSPSP-InstLib/README.md

 Library of instances of the Multi-Skill Project Scheduling Problem (MSPSP).

-The MSPSP is a relatively new variant on the classical Resource Constrained Project Scheduling Problem (RCPSP) with the additional consideration of multi-skill resources.
+The MSPSP is a relatively new variant on the classical Resource Constrained Project Scheduling Problem (RCPSP) with the additional consideration of multi-skilled resources.
-This introduces a set of assignment decisions, further to the usual scheduling decisions, which result in a non-trivial layer of complexity.
+This consideration introduces a set of assignment decisions, further to the usual scheduling decisions, which result in a non-trivial layer of complexity.

 This library provides all instances used in the computational experiments of a